 Opportunities for cross-training exist in the areas of physics, biology, chemistry, and geosciences.
 Not only will this job give you a chance to make new friends, but it will allow you to learn things that you would not encounter in the classroom setting.
 You may even find an aspect of science so interesting that you may want to pursue a minor, participate in an independent research project, or become involved in a faculty member's research laboratory.

-Who works in our Science Labs?
+Who works in our science labs?

-We typically have students with a diverse educational background.
+We typically have students with diverse educational backgrounds.
 Yes, some students are majoring in the sciences, but you do not have to be a science major to work for us.
 We are looking for students who want an opportunity to learn more than they could in a traditional classroom setting.

 What kinds of jobs will I be doing?